JacobBumgarner/learning-repo/logistic_regression/logistic_regression_draft.md

 ### 6. Notes and Resources
-Some questions I had when initially learning about gradient descent:
+Below are a few questions that I had when initially learning about logistic regression.
+Maybe they'll be interesting to you too!
 >**Q1:** Isn't a logistic regression model basically just a single unit of a neural network?<br><br>
 >**A1:** Effectively, yes.
 We can think of logistic regression models as single-layer, single-unit neural networks.
 [Sebastian Raschka][logit_network] provides some nice insight into why this is so.
 In fact, many neural networks use sigmoid activation functions to generate unit outputs, just as logistic regression does.